 Here are a few links to get a better sense of Spencer, his background and ethos:

-The execution of this vision was considered a major socio cultural accomplishment by many in the media including the WSJ and its readers.
+The execution of this vision was considered a major socio cultural accomplishment by many in the media including the Wall Street Journal and its readers.
 The article featured the video Spencer produced, embedded in the story.

 Here is a snippet from the PBS aired documentary Special on this venture, via You Tube.

-As a Music Director/ Supervisor, Spencer has handled over 121 films/television projects in a proactive, hands-on capacity for most of the key motion picture studios and major broadcast television networks (see IMDB for a detailed listing of his film and television music work).
+As a Music Director/ Supervisor, Spencer has handled 122 films/television projects in a proactive, hands-on capacity for most of the key motion picture studios and major broadcast television networks (see IMDB for a detailed listing of his film and television music work).

-As an early pioneer of laser light shows, Spencer also produced the first, million selling #1 rock album, Billy Thorpe’s Children Of The Sun (which he also co-wrote), to be developed into computer-animated laser choreography and exhibited in planetariums across North America.
+As an early pioneer of laser light shows, Spencer also produced a million selling #1 rock album, Billy Thorpe’s Children Of The Sun (which he also co-wrote).
+It was developed into computer-animated laser choreography and the visual enterprise was exhibited in planetariums across North America, which he also produced.

-After graduating law school at the age of 23 with honors, having received a 3rd year scholarship from Loyola University School of Law, he went on to be the youngest individual to pass the California Bar Exam at that time.
+Spencer graduated law school from Loyola University School of Law at the age of 23 with honors.
+While playing guitar in his then band and doing West Coast touring, he earned a 3rd year scholarship from the Ahmanson Bank.
+He went on to be the youngest individual to pass the California Bar Exam at that time.
 His B.A. in Political Science (received at 20 years of age) is from UCLA.

 Spencer has taught numerous courses at UCLA, USC and Syracuse U. He also served on the Dean’s Council at the American University School of Communication in Washington, DC.
 He is happily married to Judith and has two sons, Morgan and Sterling.

-For additional Proffer history, please visit the site of his previous company, www.morlingmanor.com.
+For additional Proffer history, please visit the website of his previous company, www.morlingmanor.com